opendatahub-io/spark-operator/examples/openshift/SparkOperatorOnOpenShift.md

 # Kubeflow Spark Operator on Red Hat AI

-This documentation details how the Kubeflow Spark Operator works on Red Hat AI, its architecture, installation, and how to run a distributed Spark workload using the `docling-spark` application.
+This documentation details how the Kubeflow Spark Operator works on Red Hat AI, its architecture, installation, and how to run a distributed Spark workload using the `docling-spark` application with PVC-based storage.

 ## 1. Spark Operator Architecture